MMarki/teaBrogue/README.md

   * Honeybee swarm, a low-hp flying, poison monster found in groups
 * You now drop any item while swimming one once every three turns instead of once every two
   * Going into the water should still be an interesting tactical choice, but it should be a little less annoying now

+### Special Thanks:
+Thanks to Pender for making Brogue, to Kip Raske of web-brogue for the 1.7.5 bug fixes, and to Brian Bleakley for some Brogue+ UI improvements

+Also, thanks to anyone who gives the game a try and provides feedback.